kyegomez/swarms-pytorch/README.md

 output = model(x)

 ```
+### Fish School/Sakana

-- Fish School/Sakana is an all-new innovative approaches to machine learning that leverage the power of the Transformer model architecture.
+- An all-new innovative approaches to machine learning that leverage the power of the Transformer model architecture.
 These systems are designed to mimic the behavior of a school of fish, where each fish represents an individual Transformer model.
 The goal is to optimize the performance of the entire school by learning from the best-performing fish.

 ```python
 import torch